jaimegde/jaimegde/README.md

 - 🔭 I’m currently working on **URPSC** (private repo)!
 A game I'm planning on publishing on the Google & App Store in July.
 All done with Kotlin.
 The repo will be public two weeks after publishing the game!

 - 🌱 I’m currently learning **Kotlin Mobile development**!
-Eventually want to build web apps with Kotlin as well.
+Eventually want to build multiplatform apps with Kotlin as well.

 <p align="left">
 </p>